 Be sure to log in with an X window forwarding enabled.
 This could mean using the -X or -Y option to ssh.
 The -Y option often works better for Mac OSX.

 If you don't have the files, please run the 'setup_batchmode_key' command:

-Then start an interactive batch session on Hopper, Edison or Carver; be sure to export your DISPLAY environment variable into the batch environment.
+Then start an interactive batch session on Hopper or Edison; be sure to export your DISPLAY environment variable into the batch environment.

 % qsub -I -v DISPLAY -q debug -lmppwidth=numCores # on Hopper or Edison